NJMarzina/NJMarzina/README.md

 Hey there 👋
 Welcome to my GitHub profile!
 Here's a little bit about me and what I'm working on:

-🔭 Currently working on: WannaBet (repo is currently private, but will be made public soon)
+🔭 Currently working on: WannaBet (check the repo)

 🌱 Currently learning: Supabase, Git